 Melehy & Associates Represents Almost Exclusively Employees, and Has a Proven Track Record in Wage and Hour and Discrimination Cases

 The Firm Has the Experience to Protect Your Rights

 At Melehy & Associates LLC, our attorneys collectively have decades of experience in wage and hour law and discrimination law and are committed to protecting the rights of the employees it represents.

-Are You Being Deprived of Minimum Wage?
+Are You Being Deprived of Overtime?

 Most non-professional workers are required to be paid overtime, which is time-and-a- half for all hours worked over 40 in a work week.

 Sometimes, employers just ignore the law and pay workers the same rate for all their hours, even those above 40.